sarthakatresh/Certificates/README.md

-# Certificates-and-Projects
+# Certificates
-These are the Certificates and Projects
+These are the Certificates obtained for Business Analysis and Data Analysis by Microsoft and LinkedIn